tmandel2/Five-Card-Draw-Poker/README.md

 The user will then click a "play again" button which will allow them to make a new bet using their updated wallet amount.

 If at the end of a hand, the user has no money in their wallet, the game will display "game over!" and offer a restart button.

+GAME CONTENTS

+Card Class:
+	Will contain card value, image location, suit.

+Player Class:
+	Will contain wallet, name

+Game object:
+	Cards in play, current bet, methods for each type of winning hand, checking for win/lose.

+The game will cycle through the winning hand methods from best hand (royal flush) to worst (single pair, 10 or higher) so that the most valuable hand is rewarded.